MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Experiments and Results

 Through the combination of an LLM~(Section~\ref{sec:MarioGPT}) and novelty search~(Section~\ref{sec:NSMarioGPT}), we are able to continuously generate diverse levels in an open-ended fashion.
 Specifically, NS-MarioGPT is able to generate a collection of levels with a diverse set of predicted agent paths.
 We project the archive as a set of 2D embeddings in Figure~\ref{fig:tsne} and darken the embedding points that are added later in the process.
 We can see that the levels are increasingly filling up empty spots in the embedding space.
+We also compare the distribution of levels generated by novelty search to levels generated by random prompts in Figure~\ref{fig:novelty-ablation-vs-random}.
+Visually, we can see that the levels generated by novelty search are more spread out in t-SNE space and the sampled ones, indicating that they are more diverse.
+Finally, we have also evaluated the playability of levels generated by novelty search, and find that the majority are solvable and non-playable levels are not clustered but rather scattered across t-SNE space.
+This indicates that there is no trade-off between path diversity and the ability to generate solvable levels.
+Figure \ref{fig:novelty-ablation-playability} shows the corresponding results.

 Figure~\ref{fig:archive-over-time} displays all the overlayed predicted paths (in a level grid) as more and more levels get added to the archive during novelty search.
-We can see that over time, the space of possible predicted agent paths gets filled, as increasingly diverse levels are mutated and added to the archive.
+Similar as in Figure~\ref{fig:tsne}, we can see that over time, the space of possible predicted agent paths gets filled, as increasingly diverse levels are mutated and added to the archive.
 As more levels are added to the archive, more and more of the tiles / empty space in the grid are being filled up, indicating that NS-MarioGPT is discovering a variety of levels that produce diverse paths.
 Concretely, we found that after 300 levels are added to the archive, around 78\% of the possible coordinates are filled up.
 However, there are still many overlapping paths in the archive, meaning that similar paths are still being added to the archive.
 This is an issue that could be improved by using more related time series distance metrics that account for patterns in a path \cite{dtw}.